 Western Maryland RC&D, serving Allegany, Carroll, Frederick, Garrett and Washington Counties in Maryland

-Southern Maryland RC&D receives annual support from the County Executive/County Commissioners from Anne Arundel, Calvert, Charles and St. Mary’s Counties.
-Through their continued and generous support of this program, Southern Maryland RC&D has been able to make considerable contributions to the preservation of agricultural land, protection of natural and historic resources and the promotion of environmental education.
+Southern Maryland RC&D receives annual support from the County Executive/County Commissioners from Anne Arundel, Calvert, Charles, and St. Mary’s counties.
+Through their continued and generous support of this program, Southern Maryland RC&D has been able to make considerable contributions to the preservation of agricultural land, protection of natural and historic resources, and promotion of environmental education.
 To learn more about our county partners, please visit their websites.

 Organizations Represented on Our Board

 The following partnering organizations are represented with positions on our Board of Directors.
 To find out what each of our partners is doing in your community, please check out their websites.

 So.
 Maryland, So Good is a campaign designed to help consumers identify truly Southern Maryland products and buy accordingly.
 By building a direct link between buyers and growers of the five Southern Maryland counties, and promoting the advantages of buying local, So.
 Maryland, So Good hopes to keep farming vibrant and vital in Southern Maryland.